Zzh-tju/ZoneEval/tutorials/readme.md

 Ideally, if $\sigma(\mathrm{ZP})=0$, the object detector reaches perfectly spatial equilibrium under the current zone division.
 In this situation, an object can be well detected without being influenced by its spatial position.

+## Interesting Experiments

+#### With ZP, you can evaluate the object detectors in any way you want.
+It's up to you.

+Now, I'm going to create a simple yet heuristic experiment by manually reducing the object supervision signals in a certain zone.

+We first evenly divide the full map into two (left and right) halves.
+Then, there are four pipeline settings for comparison: ``left-0" detector, we train the network by discarding all the objects whose centers lie in the left zone of the image; ``right-0" detector, analogous to ``left-0" detector by discarding the right zone objects; ``left-1" detector , we only assign 1 positive sample for every left zone object; and ``right-1" detector, the opposite settings to ``left-1".

 ## Spatial Equilibrium Label Assignment (SELA)

 As a preliminary attempt, SELA utilizes a prior spatial weight to re-balance the sampling process during model training.